Frequently Asked Questions

 Since 1988.

-Why can’t the service remain at Kensington?
+Why cant the service remain at Kensington?

 Why have you chosen Whangarei Airport as your most likely place to relocate to?

-The Whangārei Airport is the most natural fit for an aviation based activity such as ours.
-It allows us to meet full compliance with civil aviation regulations in almost all weather conditions, which is a priority for a rescue service such as ours.
+The Whangārei Airport is the most natural fit for an aviation-based activity such as ours.
+It allows us to meet full compliance with civil aviation regulations in almost all-weather conditions, which is a priority for a rescue service such as ours.

 Is it a done deal?